21 Oct Diwali

 For people in the eastern regions of India, this festival is celebrated as Kali’s victory over demons.
 In the central northern part of India, Diwali is the day when Lord Krishna raised Mount Govardhan to protect his village people from the wrath of Lord Indra.
 The people of the south enjoy themselves as the day Lord Krishna won on Narakasura.

-Diwali Celebration in India 2019 – The Festival of Lights is undoubtedly one of the most anticipated festivals for most Indians.
+Celebration in India 2019 – The Festival of Lights is undoubtedly one of the most anticipated festivals for most Indians.
 It is celebrated throughout India and has different and differently written names.
-Deepawali, Deepavali or Diwali could be anything in different parts of India.
+Deepawali, Deepavali could be anything in different parts of India.
 But the meaning is always the same as Deep is Light and vali è row – so it means something like a row of lights.
 The whole country is illuminated with these colored lights on the Biggest Festival in India.
-It is a four-day festival and Diwali 2019 falls on Sunday 27 October.
-Join the dazzling colors and lights of this Diwali celebration in India.
-Book a tour in India to watch the Diwali celebration all over India.
+It is a four-day festival and Deepawali 2019 falls on Sunday 27 October.
+Join the dazzling colors and lights of this Deepawali celebration in India.
+Book a tour in India to watch the Deepawali celebration all over India.